LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 **Bucket sorting for terms aggregation**

 By default, the terms aggregation sorts buckets based on the `_count` values in descending order.
 To reverse this order, you can add an order parameter to the aggregation.
-Then specify that you want to sort buckets based on the `_count` values in descending(desc) order!
+Then specify that you want to sort buckets based on the `_count` values in ascending(asc) order!

 Example:
 ```